 Remotely participate in large-scale training event for simulating natural disasters (UC1-3: Telepresence).
-Using global core network technology, experts from various countries gathered in XR space to deepen discussions (UC1-1: Promotion of Mutual Understanding), and our products ware operated simultaneously in each country using time synchronization technology.
-We are very pleased that we were able to verify the effectiveness of our products in the event of a disaster.
+Using global core network technology, experts from various countries gathered in XR space to discuss matters further (UC1-1: Promotion of Mutual Understanding), and our products were operated simultaneously in each country using time synchronization technology.
+We were very pleased to be able to verify the effectiveness of our products in the event of a disaster.
 11:30-12:00 Respond to an emergency problem at a manufacturing plant in Thailand by instantaneous physical movement (9:30-10:00 local time)